Your Essential Travel Guide To Wine Regions In France

 South West & Rhone Valley

 South West is one of France’s best-kept secrets.
-South of Bordeaux and close to the Pyrenees and stunning Atlantic coastline, the region grows the same varieties of grapes that thrive in Bordeaux, and produce similar tasting wines.
+The region grows the same varieties of grapes that thrive in Bordeaux, and produce similar tasting wines.
 However, wines from the South West are less expensive than those produced by its illustrious neighbour.

 Provence & Languedoc Rousillon